About our Trees and Hedges

 Hereford city has a tree canopy cover of about 15.4%, slightly better than Gloucester (13.6%) and Worcester (14.6%) but not as high as Malvern at 30% and Shrewsbury at 22%..

-But efforts have been underway for some time to improve tree cover in the city, with the aim of achieving a figure nearer 25%. .
-Indeed, back in 2019 a document was produced entitled More Trees for Hereford which provided evidence to inform tree and green infrastructure policies.
-That document can be downloaded from the link below.
+But efforts have been underway for some time to improve tree cover in the city: back in 2019 a document was produced entitled More Trees for Hereford which provided evidence to inform tree and green infrastructure policies.
+More recently a consultation was launched to look into the wider tree scape of the county, resulting in the document Herefordshire Tree, Hedgerow and Woodland Strategy (h-THAWS)

 Orchards